robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 - n|n (complete confidence) — no doubts remain

 ???
+Assurance cases can also produce certain quantitative metrics about the amount of assurance available.
+Let's see how.
 Assurance cases use defeasible logic, which means that the truth value of the statements made in this logic can be revised with the introduction of new information.

-Assurance cases are examples of defeasible reasoning.
-The logic is non-monotonic, which means that we draw tentative conclusions about some state of affairs based on available evidence.
-As more evidence becomes available, we can retract those conclusions.
-In other words, the truth value of the statements made in this logic can be revised with the introduction of new information.
+So as more evidence becomes available, we can retract the conclusions made.
 So, it makes sense to use the number of doubts removed, as a metric to provide a quantitative measure of the level of assurance in a claim.

 Assurance cases built using defeaters, use a Baconian probability computed as the ratio of the number of doubts removed and the total number of doubts.
 This ratio gives stakeholders a spectrum to choose from.
 It ranges from no doubts removed to all doubts removed, depending on the availability of resources and the possibility of collecting evidence.